xbmm1/xbmm1/README.md

 # 💫 About Me:

-🔭 **I’m currently working on:**
+## 🔭 I’m currently working on

-Expanding my software engineering skills with a focus on AWS cloud services (Lambda, S3, DynamoDB, API Gateway), backend systems, and building reliable, scalable applications.
-Actively shadowing software engineering teams to deepen my understanding of DevOps practices and modern Agile workflows.
+I’m continuing to grow my software engineering skills with a focus on AWS and serverless development.
+Recently, I built and deployed an **AWS Image Thumbnail Generator**, a serverless web app that uses **Lambda, S3, API Gateway, IAM, and CloudWatch** to handle secure image uploads and automatic thumbnail creation.

+I’m also shadowing software engineering teams to better understand **DevOps practices, CI/CD workflows, and Agile development**, while learning how real production systems are designed, deployed, and maintained.

+---

-👯 **I’m looking to collaborate on:**
+## 👯 I’m looking to collaborate on

-Cloud-native projects, fintech-related applications, algorithm-focused builds, and anything involving clean code design, automation, and problem solving.
+Cloud-native or serverless projects, backend applications, fintech-related ideas, and algorithm-focused builds.
+I enjoy working on problems that involve **clean code, automation, APIs, and practical system design**, and I’m always looking to learn from others.

+---

-🤝 **I’m looking for help with:**
+## 🤝 I’m looking for help with

-Advanced AWS architecture patterns, Infrastructure as Code (Terraform, CloudFormation), security best practices, CI/CD pipelines, and improving deployment strategies for scalable systems.
+Going deeper into **AWS architecture patterns**, **Infrastructure as Code** (Terraform, CloudFormation), setting up **CI/CD pipelines**, and improving deployment and security practices for scalable systems.

+---

-🌱 **I’m currently learning:**
+## 🌱 I’m currently learning

-A* search, RSA encryption, graph theory, financial modeling, machine learning applications in finance, and blockchain development through hands-on projects from the ASU FinTech Bootcamp.
+Algorithms and computer science fundamentals such as **A\* search, graph theory, RSA encryption, and discrete math**, along with **financial modeling, machine learning applications in finance, and blockchain development** through hands-on projects in the **ASU FinTech Bootcamp**.

+---

-💬 **Ask me about:**
+## 💬 Ask me about

-AWS fundamentals and services, Python programming for automation and data analysis, algorithm design and discrete math concepts, blockchain basics, and turning complex technical ideas into simple, functional solutions.
+AWS basics and serverless development, building APIs with **Lambda and API Gateway**, working with **S3 and event-driven workflows**, Python for automation and backend logic, and breaking down complex technical ideas into simple, working solutions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/BrianMcHorney)